thauer/django-tutorial/README.md

 ### Production environment

-Deploy the project in the production environment (use `-e "dropdb=True"` to force drop the database):
+Deploy the project in the production environment (use `-e "dropdb=True"` to force-drop the database):

     tutorial/deployment$ ansible-playbook -i hosts site.yml